 If you are a cultivator or a grower, you rely on your cannabis crop for your income.
 Cannabis is agriculture, just like corn, wheat, or soy.
 Cultivators have to protect their income; therefore, they must have cannabis insurance and, specifically, crop insurance.
 Every year, wild fires ravage thousands of acres of land and crops, resulting in millions of dollars of losses for cultivators.
 While we don’t know where and when these disasters are going to strike, history tells us there is a good chance they are going to happen.
 Cannabis cultivators must be prepared for this unfortunate reality and take steps now to protect their livelihood.

 5. They don’t know what's included in their policy

 As a cannabis business owner, knowledge is power.
 You have to be aware of the changing laws at the federal, state, and local level.
 You also need to know your business inside and out.
 Part of knowing your business is understanding what is and is not in your insurance policy.
 You have to know what is covered and what is excluded.
 There are many cannabis specific exclusions that are often overlooked.
 If you have cannabis insurance with cannabis exclusions, it may be time to look at another cannabis insurance provider.
-You do not want to find out the hard way that you are not covered for a specific
+You do not want to find out the hard way that you are not covered for a specific incident or claim.

 Having the right coverage in place is critical as an unexpected event like a theft, fire, data breach or product defect can be devastating to your business.
 With an independent cannabis insurance broker, like S2S Insurance Specialists, you can rest easy knowing you have the right amount of insurance - not too little, not too much - and the most important coverages for your business.
 Please contact us so we may examine your current policies, help you understand what is and is not covered, and adjust your policy, as needed.
 Contact Eric Rahn at email@example.com or click here to schedule a free 15-minute consultation.